Scott Cooper (football manager): Philippines

 In June 2018, Cooper was appointed as senior team adviser of the Philippines (Interim).
 Cooper was later tasked to oversee the national team's training camp in Bahrain in September 2018 in lieu of the newly appointed head coach Terry Butcher, who resigned from his post in August 2018.
 Cooper's interim tenure ended in late August 2018 when he was officially named as the regular head coach of the Philippine national team.

 On 27 October 2018, Sven-Göran Eriksson took over as manager of the Philippines and Cooper assisted Eriksson in the Philippines' stint at the 2018 AFF Championship and 2019 Asian Cup.

 Cooper returned as manager in January 2019 after the conclusion of the Philippines' campaign in the continental tournament and Eriksson's short-term contract.
 Under Cooper, the Philippines gained its highest ever World Cup point total.

 In May 2022, it was announced that Cooper stepped down as head coach of the Philippines men's national team.

 ADT

 Cooper coached the Azkals Development Team, a football club meant for national team youth prospects.
 He mentored the team during the 2020 Philippines Football League season.
 He was succeeded by Giovanni Villagracia in the following season.

 Jamshedpur

 On 14 July 2023, Cooper was appointed as the head coach of Indian Super League club Jamshedpur.

+Visakha

+On 17 November 2025, Cooper was officially appointed as the head coach of Cambodian Premier League club Visakha FC.
+In less than 6 months, he led the club into the final of Hun Sen Cup.